 We help our clients navigate difficult situations and fight to secure the best possible outcome for everyone involved.

-In California, both parents generally have the right to be present and involved in their child’s life.
+In San Diego, both parents generally have the right to be present and involved in their child’s life.
 This tends to be fairly straightforward when parents are married and/or involved in a committed relationship.
 Things can get complicated when parents get divorced.
 Child custody is very rarely split down the middle after a California divorce.

 The state of California believes that it’s generally best to keep children in “frequent and continuing contact with both parents” after a divorce.
 As a result, parents are encouraged to design custody arrangments that allow children to spend quality time with both parents.
 If parents are unable to agree on custody, courts will, generally speaking, try to find an arrangement that keeps kids connected to both parents.